dororeo/SpotifyGallery/README.md

 - **Users without access cannot use the app:** Due to the API regulations, only Spotify users with given access can use the app in development mode.
 Not really an unsolved problem, more of a limitation.

-- **Screenshot feature not compatible on all mobile browsers:** The save image feature is not fully functional on mobile browsers.
+- **Screenshot feature not compatible on mobile browsers:** The save image feature is not fully functional on mobile browsers.